rladies/meetup-presentations_rome/README.md

 R-Ladies Rome is an online community learning environment for all of you who'd like to learn more about how to use R and RStudio for data analysis, visualization, and modeling.
 We promote diversity allowing interaction among communities of different races, gender, and nationality as well as spoken languages.

-We are members of R-ladies Global find us on the [dashboard](https://gqueiroz.shinyapps.io/rshinylady/), and here is [how you can get involved](https://rladies.org/about-us/).
+We are members of R-ladies Global find us on the [Table of all Chapters](https://rladies.org/), and here is [how you can get involved](https://rladies.org/about-us/).

 ## Code of Conduct